FILTER BY TAG

 1. On the left navigation panel, click .

-2. Under Authentication and Sandbox Credentials, set the Authentication Type drop-down menu to HTTP Signature.
+2. Under Authentication and Sandbox Credentials, go to the Authentication Type drop-down menu and choose

 6. Click